Rengo-Labs/CasperLabs-StakeableToken/README.md

 - #### current_stakeable_day <a id="stakeable-token-current-stakeable-day"></a>

-  Returns the day since launch of WISE.
+  Returns the day since launch of stakeable token.

   Following is the table of parameters.